 These hiking pants were about average when compared to the other pants in this review.
 They were never the best in any given category, but neither were they ever the worst.
-Despite not being super high scoring, we really like these pants, and find them to be perhaps the most wearable in a day-to-day setting.
-While we enjoyed hiking in them, we would not pick them over our Editors' Choice Award winning Prana Stretch Zion Convertible.
+Despite not being super high scoring, we like these pants, and find them to be perhaps the most wearable in a day-to-day setting.
+While we enjoyed hiking in them, we would not pick them over our Editors' Choice Award-winning Prana Stretch Zion Convertible.
 That said, for putting on one pair of pants and living in them just about every day, we love these pants.

 There are so many unique features and details about these pants that require more explanation; we highly recommend you read the entire review if you are considering buying them.
 To touch briefly on a few things, we can start by saying that the fit was totally off out of the box and we had to send them back because they did not fit.
-The new size, while not our normal size, fits great.
+The new size, while not our standard size, fits great.
 There are some unique features on these pants like the cotton weave, the stretch panels, the "French fly," and so many pockets, all of which we will talk about in more detail below.
 Taken as a whole there is a lot to like, and a few things that didn't seem to come off as well as the designers might have hoped.

 Many kinds of product testing in one day out in the desert in the spring.
 First hiking, then climbing, and later camping.